 (f) provide primary Customer contacts with ad-hoc consulting/training related to SurveyMonkey Apply/FluidReview configuration options;

 (g) schedule and facilitate a project closeout session and transition to the support organization.

 (a) SurveyMonkey will work with Customer to document the required Program workflows.

-(c) The onboarding specialist will produce an asset catalog which will list (to a reasonable degree of granularity and specificity) each element that requires input from Customer (“Assets”).
+(c) The implementation specialist will produce an asset catalog which will list (to a reasonable degree of granularity and specificity) each element that requires input from Customer (“Assets”).
 Examples of Assets are on-screen text, email subject and body content, and forms.
 Customer is responsible for providing all listed Assets.

 4.5 User Acceptance Testing.
-After the Site is configured and tested, SurveyMonkey will provide Site access for Customer to review the site and conduct user acceptance testing.
+After the Site is configured and tested, SurveyMonkey will provide Site access for Customer to review the Site and conduct user acceptance testing.

 (a) Customer may report any issues through the designated issue tracking system.
 SurveyMonkey will provide access and reasonable training to Customer’s staff who will be testing and reporting issues.